neas-no/neas-energymeter-firmware/README.md

 For development purposes, copy the ```platformio-user.ini-example``` to ```platformio-user.ini``` and customize to your preference.
 The code will adapt to the platform and board set in your profile.

-## Licensing
-Initially, this project began as a hobby, consuming countless hours of our spare time.
-However, the time required to support this project has expanded beyond the scope of a hobby.
-As a result, we established ‘Utilitech’, a company dedicated to maintaining the software and hardware for this project as part of our regular work.

-To ensure the sustainability of our venture, we have opted to license our software under the [Fair Source License] (https://fair.io).
-This approach allows the software to remain free for personal use, while also ensuring full transparency of our code’s inner workings.
-It also prevents competitors from exploiting our work without contributing to the maintenance of the code or providing technical support to end users.

-For more information, please refer to our [LICENSE](/LICENSE) file.

-If your usage falls outside the scope of this license and you require a separate license, please contact us at [post@utilitech.no](mailto:post@utilitech.no) for further details.

 # How to access dashboard/config?
 In this version of the firmware we only want those who understands this device to have access to chaning the firmware settings/config, as using MQTT to Minside is most benefitial for both developer and costumer.
 If you want to access the dashboard you need to change the url from: